 Let’s dig into the numbers:

-Here is a simple chart to illustrate the amount of money she would pay into the account up until the day she passed away.
+Here is a simple chart to illustrate the amount of money she would pay into the policy up until the day she passed away.

 Amount Paid Into Policy